Here’s What You Need To Do If You Get Sick When On Your Holiday

 Note that even if you start displaying symptoms after leaving for home, you still need to contact your accommodation provider so that they can take all the necessary steps for Covid control and disinfection.

-Regular disinfecting of common touch points like doorknobs, refrigerators and particularly phones should be a norm.
+Regular disinfecting of common touchpoints like doorknobs, refrigerators, and particularly phones should be a norm.
 The same goes for the infected person’s clothes and linens – they should be washed separately.
-Strictly adhering to social distancing norms are what can keep everyone as safe as possible.
+Strictly adhering to social distancing norms is what can keep everyone as safe as possible.

 If it’s absolutely unnecessary, don’t plan any holidays for now.
 The Covid pandemic is far from over.